-There is no liability for unpaid accumulated sick leave because the University has no obligation to pay sick leave upon termination or retirement.
+There is no liability for unpaid accumulated sick leave because sick leave is contingent upon a future event that is beyond the control of both the employer and employee, and therefore the liability is not probable, and the University has no obligation to pay sick leave upon termination or retirement.
 However, additional service credit for retirement pension benefits is given for accumulated sick leave upon retirement.

-M. Deferred Outflows/Inflows of Resources - In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The University has the following items that qualify for reporting in this category: deferred loss on refunding, deferred outflows related to pensions, and deferred outflows related to other postemployment benefits.

-In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The University has the following items that qualify for reporting in this category: deferred gain on refunding, deferred inflows related to pensions, and deferred inflows related to other postemployment benefits.

-N. Net Position - The University's net position is classified as follows:
+- M. Deferred Outflows/Inflows of Resources Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then. - N. Net Position The University's net position is classified as follows: